The MoonArk project began at Carnegie Mellon University in 2008.

 The nearly weightless contents are carefully orchestrated within the four chambers of the MoonArk to create highly illustrative narratives intended to communicate forward in time.
 Each chamber is in itself a precious independent miniature world containing enormous amounts of art, information, and artifacts, yet is integrally essential to the MoonArk narrative.
 It is as if we had put a whole cathedral of cultural meanings into each of the highly differentiated pentagonal aluminum chambers.

 The MoonArk was fully constructed in 2015 and is currently not accepting payload for this lunar mission.
-Presently, the MoonArk is patiently waiting for launch while we continue our international exhibition schedule.
+Presently, the MoonArk is installed on the Peregrine lander payload deck at Astrobotic patiently waiting for launch.
+In April 2022, the twin MoonArk that will remain here on Earth was accessioned into the permanent collection of the Smithsonian National Air and Space Museum.

 The core MoonArk team meeting at Carnegie Mellon University